TelloEngineer/Front_Patino/README.md

 check a no complex grammar.
 it does his job fast, it show my knowledge of the java language
+## Quick Start:
+it is a app.jar ready to run. you just need a java version 17 or forward.

+"indentificadores.pdf" show you how recognize the token, you can understand the numbers o symbols.
+"cf.txt" it is basic example, syntactic is correct, but semantic not, it show how to solve it. float type needs to be with a float point. program just accept int and float type.
 ## Getting Start
 Folder Structure
 The workspace contains two folders by default, where: